 Keep it low profile!

 Let’s face it, engine exhaust systems are not pretty.
-We want them out of sight but also need them to perform very important functions.
+We want them out of sight but also need them to perform a very important function.
 Can you achieve both?
 Yes, you can.
 Follow these basic points and you will be well on your way to a good design.

 - Understand the local noise ordinances and specify an exhaust silencer that can meet those limits.
 A properly selected silencer can lower the engine exhaust noise while allowing the engine to produce power as expected.